-The faculty of the Department of Journalism and Public Relations at Bowling Green State University is committed to assessment procedures that lead to ongoing improvements in curricula, instruction and student learning.
-This plan is designed to integrate the existing individual assessment activities that have been practiced regularly by the department and to provide a schedule of assessment activities that will be performed on a regular basis.
+The faculty of the Journalism and Public Relations program at Bowling Green State University is committed to assessment procedures that lead to ongoing improvements in curricula, instruction and student learning.
+This plan is designed to integrate the existing individual assessment activities that have been practiced regularly by the program and to provide a schedule of assessment activities that will be performed on a regular basis.
 It is also designed to ensure that assessment data will be accessible to all faculty and will be applied on a regular basis to improve curricula, instruction and student learning.

 This plan does not preclude other assessment activities that may be carried out less systematically or on an experimental basis.
 In fact, this assessment plan itself should be subject to continual revision as improved methods of assessment and data-driven changes warrant.
 Assessment of student learning should be an ongoing process.
 It is an integral assumption of this plan that assessment activities will evolve in response to new information and a changing environment, just as our teaching activities should change in response to assessment data.

 Learning outcomes are drawn from the professional values and competencies specified by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
 They specify that graduates should be able to:

 - understand and apply the principles and laws of freedom of speech and press, including the right to dissent, to monitor and criticize power, and to assemble and petition for redress of grievances;

 - demonstrate an understanding of the history and role of professionals and institutions in shaping communications;

 - demonstrate an understanding of the diversity of groups in a global society in relationship to communications;

 - understand concepts and apply theories in the use and presentation of images and information;